edgedb/easy-edgedb/chapter7/index.md

 4. How would you insert an NPC with the name 'NPC number 8' if for example there are already seven other NPCs?

-5. How would you select only the `Person` types that have the shortest names?
+5. How would you select only the `Person` type objects that have the shortest names?

 [See the answers here.](answers.md)